 But Slow is about slowing down too; it’s taking the time to look closely and savour something, to not hurry too much, to not get too caught up with the need for instant gratification that seems to dominate the current zeitgeist.
 As the Welsh poet (and tramp) William Henry Davies (1871–1940) once put it:

 What is this life if, full of care,

 We have no time to stand and stare.

 And stare as long as sheep or cows.

 There’s plenty of scope for staring in Suffolk.

-I have lived in East Anglia for the best part of four decades.
+Give or take a year here or there, I have lived in East Anglia for over four decades now.
 Admittedly my home has always been over the border in Norfolk, but Suffolk has long been a feature of my life too.
-As an incomer originating from the West Midlands I like to think I can view either county with equal magnanimity.
+As an incomer originating from the West Midlands, I like to think I can view either county with equal magnanimity.
 I do not have any particular tribal loyalty or county allegiance to affect my judgement and so hopefully I am able to be fair-minded about what lies on either side of the River Waveney.